Manto (basic Chinese bun dough)

 1

-Add 140cc of non-amount of lukewarm water (about 40°C) to the dry yeast and ferment it.
-The foam will come out in about 10 minutes, so it's best to add lukewarm water before you start mixing the flour.
+Add 140cc of lukewarm water (about 40°C) to the dry yeast and let it rise.
+Bubbles will appear in about 10 minutes, so it's best to add the lukewarm water before you start mixing the flour

 2

-Spoil the cake flour and strong flour in advance, then place in a bowl and mix.
-Add the sugar and when everything is combined, add baking powder and mix further.
+Sift the plain flour and bread flour in advance and mix them in a bowl.
+Add the sugar and once it is all combined, add the baking powder and mix again

 3

-Add milk and lard to the dried yeast fermented in [1], then add it to the bowl of [2] and mix well.
-Create a hollow in the center of the flour and pour dry yeast into it to make it easier to mix.
+Add the milk and lard to the dry yeast that you have fermented in step [1], then add it to the bowl in step [2] and mix well.
+It will be easier to mix if you make a well in the center of the flour and pour the dry yeast into it

 4

-Once everything is all together, remove it from the bowl and knead it well on the table.
-If it sticks to it, it's a good idea to use strong flour as flour.
-Use your belly and knead it firmly.
+Once the dough has come together, remove it from the bowl and knead it well on a counter.
+If it sticks, use strong flour as a dusting powder.
+Use the flat side of your hand to knead it firmly

 5

-Once the dough has blended in, put it in a large bowl, cover with plastic wrap and ferment at room temperature.
+Once the dough has mixed together, form it into a ball, place it in a large bowl, cover with plastic wrap and let it rise at room temperature

 6

-Fermentation times vary depending on the temperature.
-In the summer, it takes about 1 hour to 1 hour and 30 minutes, and in the winter, it takes about 2 hours to 2 hours and 30 minutes.
-The photo (bottom) is an estimate.
+Fermentation time varies depending on the temperature.
+In summer it takes about 1 to 1.5 hours, and in winter it takes about 2 to 2.5 hours.
+See the photo (below) for a rough guide

 7